-Federal Stafford Loan Program
+Direct Loan Program

 This program provides unsubsidized loans to students.
-The student is responsible for paying the interest that accrues on an unsubsidized Stafford loan.
+The student is responsible for paying the interest that accrues on an unsubsidized Direct loan.
 Loans must be repaid.
-The interest rate is 6.8% for unsubsidized loans.

-Federal PLUS Loan Program
+Direct PLUS Loan Program

 This is a credit-based unsubsidized loan made to graduate students (Graduate PLUS) and parents of dependent post-baccalaureate students.
 This loan must be repaid.
-The interest rate for the PLUS Loan program is 7.9%.
-Students must access their Staffard loan eligibility first before they are eligible for the Graduate PLUS loans.
-Graduate PLUS loan award amounts are available for the difference between the cost of attendance less other aid and Stafford loans.
+Students must access their Direct loan eligibility first before they are eligible for the Graduate PLUS loans.
+Graduate PLUS loan award amounts are available for the difference between the cost of attendance less other aid and Direct loans.
 Graduate PLUS Loans are only available to Full and Conditional Admit graduate students.